zeper-eng/Learning/README.md

 theorems I have been reading and doing in a notebook.

 Thus, I have decided to document this a little more thoroughly and use it as proof of concept for my excursions into numerical computing.
-While thin at the moment (and not the most robust in approaches) the idea is that this repository would continue to grow as I hand-implement more algo's and also make existing ones more robust (for example other optimization approaches, non-closed-form LR, etc).
+While thin at the moment (and not the most robust in approaches) the idea is that this repository would continue to grow as I hand-implement more algorithms and also make existing ones more robust (for example other optimization approaches, non-closed-form LR, etc).

 The original typescript univariate implementation still exists inside of the original src directory but, they have been sidelined in favor of a Python backend and java/typescript front end for visualization and data loading.